Important Academic Policies

 - You may only receive degree credit for any class one time, unless it is designated as repeatable in the Auburn Bulletin.

-If you want to change your major to another major within COSAM, you may do so at any time, provided you have a 2.0 overall GPA.
+If you want to change your major to another major within COSAM, you may do so at any time.
 You must come by the Dean's Office to fill out a form, and we will process the change and assign a new advisor, if appropriate.

 If you wish to change your major to one in another school or college at Auburn, please contact that school or college to determine their procedures.
 Most schools and college have their requirements on their websites.
 You may have to apply to that school or college and be accepted before you are eligible to declare that major.
 Once you are eligible to make the change, you may do so by coming to the COSAM Dean's Office, picking up your academic records, and walking them to your new college or school.